 The park opens at 8am and closes at 4pm.
 To fully enjoy the park, we suggest you arrive when the park opens.
 Arrive no later than 2pm to guarantee entrance, but this still depends on the weather.
 During heavy rainfalls the park will be closed as many of the trails will be muddy and dangerous for hiking.
 Last week the park was closed as there was so much rain that some of areas needed repair for safe travels.
 We were so fortunately today to have mostly good weather, a little rain which made the trails on the way back muddy.

-We would love to hear your experience at Rio Celeste National Park.
-Tell us about it in the comments below.
+We would love to hear your experience at Rio Celeste National Park or if it’s on your bucket list you can contact us to help plan your trip!

 As always our opinions for reviews & tour experiences are our own.